jylhakos/access_control_sawtooth_rest_api/README.md

 Query the reverse proxy with SSL authorization by curl command or browser's location bar.

 `https://localhost/sawtooth/blocks`

+Apache listens on the ports determined in /etc/apache2/ports.conf file.

 *Step 4.
 The rules of iptables*

 Access control is a way to control access to Hyperledger Sawtooth's REST API.